 The descriptions below are meant to give you a general sense of how we might work together on your existing manuscript, but know that I do tailor each collaboration and contract to meet your specific needs.

-For example, some first drafts come to me needing multiple and extensive revisions, other first drafts are extraordinary, and might go straight to the Line Editing phase.
-In some cases, I receive books that were completed by another ghostwriter, the client is asking me for a quick “eye” to ensure the book is ready to be published, and I unfortunately have to shout, “Hold the presses!” (and then I take my scalpel and play Book Doctor).
+For example, some manuscripts come to me needing multiple and extensive revisions, others are extraordinary, and might go straight to the Line Editing phase.
+In some cases, I receive books that were completed by another ghostwriter, the client is asking me for a “quick check” to ensure the book is ready for querying or publication, and I unfortunately have to shout, “Hold the presses!” (and then I get to book doctoring).

-Cost: Pre-paid, ranges from $1100-1800, depending on word count.
+Cost: Pre-paid, ranges from $1200-1500, depending on word count.
 I normally do not work with manuscripts over 100,000 words/400 pages.
-Turnaround 2 weeks.
+Turnaround four weeks.

-Cost: Pre-paid, ranges from $2,500-3000 for up to 100,000 words.
-Turnaround varies from three to five months.
+Cost: Pre-paid, ranges from $3500-4500 for up to 100,000 words.
+Turnaround three months.

 Cost: TBD, the Line Edit is sometimes done in tandem with the second round of Developmental Editing, if copy is tight; or, it is done as a third and entirely separate round.
-Sometimes, too, if after an initial Manuscript Evaluation I see that the story is tight and spectacular, I might suggest going directly to the Line Editing stage.
+Sometimes, too, if after an initial Manuscript Evaluation I see that the story is spectacular, I might suggest going directly to the Line Editing stage.